rafi100408/nitro/README.md

 These are the "global/config variables" :

+* `checkProxies` > Wether to check the proxies or not before starting the nitro generator. (true/false)
 * `debugMode` > Prints more informations to the console, like not working proxies. (true/false)
 * `proxyRetries` > How many times to retry a non-working proxy.
 (Number)
 * `removeNonWorkingProxies` > Whether to remove or not proxies that have been retried `proxyRetries` times. (true/false)